Couples Counselling Maitland

 Frequently Asked Questions

-Yes couples work is most effective with both of you present.
+• Yes couples work is most effective with both of you present.
 If your partner is unsure, I’m happy to talk through what sessions involve so you can decide together.

-My role is not to side with one partner against the other, but to stand for the health of your relationship.
+• My role is not to side with one partner against the other, but to stand for the health of your relationship.
 At times this may mean I name behaviors that are unhelpful or hurtful, and this can feel like I’m leaning toward one partner.
 My commitment is always to fairness, balance, and helping you both create the respectful, connected relationship you want.

-Yes.
+• Yes.
 I’m a neuroaffirming practitioner and will collaborate with you on communication scaffolds, sensory-aware strategies, and pacing that respects both partners.

-For many couples, yes.
+• For many couples, yes.
 We’ll set up simple guidelines to make online sessions smooth and connected.

-Safety always comes first.
+• Safety always comes first.
 Abuse or violence is never acceptable in any form.
 If these behaviours arise, I will address them directly and firmly, while supporting accountability and change.
 In Couples Counselling this may mean pausing couples work and recommending individual support until it is safe and constructive to continue.
 My role is to protect both partners and ensure that counselling takes place in a respectful, safe environment.

 About your counsellor Bree Edmondston

-A registered counsellor and holistic practitioner.
-I integrate attachment-focused, evidence-informed approaches (EFT, IFS, ACT, RLT, Gottman) with mindfulness and somatic practices.
-Clients describe me as warm, steady, and practical.
-I aim to create a space where both partners feel safe enough to be honest, and hopeful enough to try something new.
+Clients often describe Bree as insightful, warm, steady, and practical.
+She aims to create a space where both partners feel seen, heard, and supported while also feeling hopeful enough to try something new.

 Ready to Begin?